-I am well aware that I found my way to the opportunities I did largely because my disadvantages were balanced by my privileges: I am white, physically abled, cisgender, without physical or neurological differences.
-I am sensitive to the fact that not all differences are visible; that discrimination is institutional, systemic, and nuanced; and that each student comes with their own experiences, abilities, and struggles.
+I am well aware that my disadvantages were and still are balanced by my privileges: I am white, physically abled, cisgender, without physical or neurological differences.
+I am also sensitive to the fact that not all differences are visible; that discrimination is institutional, systemic, and nuanced; and that each student comes with their own experiences, abilities, and struggles.
 Living and teaching in four countries has honed that awareness, as my students have come from vastly different cultures, beliefs, learning styles, and social norms.
 What I learned from them is teaching is never a one-size-fits-all practice: as an educator, I must be flexible and responsive and creative; I must reach out to my students and meet them where they are, encourage them, challenge them, mentor them, and most of all, believe in them.
 A truly inclusive classroom sets a high bar but ensures every student has the means and the chance to reach it.

-My experience has also taught me the importance of how education can give you perspective on the systems that we are born into and how forces work to enforce disadvantages and privilege.
-What I’ve learned is that no matter how hard anyone works to be self-aware and unprejudiced, those forces are like an onion—for each layer peeled back, another lurks beneath.
+My experience has also taught me the importance of how education can give perspective on the systems that we are born into and how forces work to enforce disadvantages and privilege.
+What I’ve learned is that no matter how hard I or anyone works to be self-aware and unprejudiced, those forces are like an onion—for each layer peeled back, another lurks beneath.
 I teach my students the kinds of exercises that might guide them to realize what deeply held assumptions they hold and how to begin the difficult and exhilarating work of freeing their minds to explore with compassion and clarity.
-And so I am committed to encouraging my students to read widely and think critically, to pay attention to the world around them, to reflect on their experiences and to listen to perspectives and experiences very different from their own, because it helps them not just grow into better writers, but also better people.
-And because by embracing all the ways we are different, we make a better world.
+I am committed to encouraging my students to read widely and think critically, to pay attention to the world around them, to reflect on their experiences and to listen to perspectives and experiences very different from their own, because it helps them not just grow into better writers, but also better people.

 That belief is coupled with gratitude for the way it has transformed my life as well as my mother’s.
 In her fifties, she returned to college, commuting hours every day to the nearest city while still working full time, persisting her way through two degrees.
 We graduated the same spring, and she is now a social worker in child protective services, helping vulnerable families much like ours once had been, reminding me all the time that the doors are there—we just need some help, sometimes, to reach them.